 Just as homeschooling parents take on the effort and responsibility of choosing their own curriculum and educational materials, they also go to great effort to choose the social environments in which they engage.

-Rather than the social atmosphere being chosen for them, they have opted to do the choosing and the extra footwork that goes along with it.
+One of the differences is that rather than the social atmosphere being chosen for them, they have opted to do the choosing and the extra footwork that goes along with it.
 Shared experience is a critical part of the human experience, and that’s why cultivating community is simply part of a well-rounded life.

 We know that relationship and community are important to human development and sadly, there are heart-breaking stories where homeschooling has been abused.
 Unhealthy parents have taken advantage of homeschooling laws to remove opportunities for their children to have access to friends and caring adults.
 Or worse, to cover up abuse.